ValenGu1t0/ValenGu1t0/README.md

-# 💫 Front End React Developer Junior
+# 💫 Front-End React Developer Junior
+👋 Hi, I’m Valentino!<br>
+🖥 I am a Systems Analyst student and a React Developer.<br> 📔 I'm currently in my last year of college and improving my skills in Web Development.<br>
-👋 Hi, I’m Valentino!<br>🖥  I love music & videogames<br>📔 I'm currently mastering Javascript & Tailwind<br>🦺 I’m also looking for my first job as a Front End Developer
+🦺 I’m also looking for my first job as a Software Analyst and Developer.<br>

 ## 🌐 Socials: